fabienlefloch/GoldfarbIdnaniSolver.jl/README.md

 - Create a sparse matrix with A, then transform it to the quadprog sparse format via

-`aind, amat = convertSparse(A)`
+`amat, aind = convertSparse(A)`

 - and solve your problem

- `sol, lagr, crval, iact, nact, iter = solveQPcompact(D, d, amat, aind, b_0, 0, false)`
+ `sol, lagr, crval, iact, nact, iter = solveQPcompact(D, d, amat, aind, b_0)`

  The solution is in sol.
 It is possible through `factorized=true` to skip the factorization step for further speed-up.
 In this case, the matrix D should contain its inverse square root.
+The parameter `meq=0` allows to specify the number of equalities (as in quadprog R package).